pysyun/python_gptmorph_cli/README.md

 <img src="./mrph.png" style="width: 750px;" />

+## How code morphing works

+Code morphing utilizes large language models (LLMs) like GPT-3.5, LLAMA or Claude to analyze and modify source code.
+It takes as input the original code as well as a natural language description of the desired changes.

+1. The system first tries to deeply understand the existing code - its structure, intent, logic, dependencies, etc. It builds an abstract representation of the code.

+2. Next, it interprets the natural language prompt to determine the required modifications - adding/removing functions, changing algorithms, updating APIs, etc.

+3. It then generates new code by combining its understanding of the original code with the requested edits.
+The system is constrained to keep existing code structure and behavior unchanged where possible.

+4. Finally, it outputs the modified code with the changes applied.
+The programmer can then review, test, and integrate the morphs.

+By leveraging the understanding and generative abilities of LLMs, code morphing automates lower-level coding tasks so developers can focus on high-value priorities.
+The morphs act as a starting point that developers can further refine.

 ## Getting Started

 To get started with the **GPT Morph CLI Bot**, follow these steps: